zopefoundation/zc.resumelb/src/zc/resumelb/README.txt

 history SIZE
-   Roughly, the number of requests to consider when computing a worker's resume.
+   Roughly, the number of requests to consider when computing a worker's résumé.
 This defaults to 9999.

 max_skill_age SIZE
-   The maximum number of requests without a request in a request class before a request class is dropped from a worker's resume.
+   The maximum number of requests without a request in a request class before a request class is dropped from a worker's résumé.

    If not specified, this defaults to 10 times the history.